Welcome! These pages provide resources for families of English Learners.

 Helping Families Stay Informed: What Schools Must Translate for Families of English Learners

-Even if your child speaks English well, you can still ask the school for help in your home language.
-U.S. schools must provide language support to families of English Learners if they ask for it and are legally required to translate certain information for families.
+Even if your child speaks English well, they may need additional supports to reach their academic potential.
+Additionally, U.S. schools must provide language support to families of English Learners if they ask for it and are legally required to translate certain information for families.
 This includes, but is not limited to, information related to:

 *20 U.S. Code § 6311(b)(2)(B)(x)